dotCMS/docker/examples/03-single_node-haproxy/readme.md

-# Single Node Reference Implementation
+# Single Node with HA Proxy

-This reference implementation demonstrates how the dotCMS provided containers can be configured to function together on a single host node.
-This configuration uses internal caching only (no external hazelcast node) and a single external ElasticSearch node.
+This reference implementation demonstrates how the dotCMS can be configured for HA/Load balancing.
+It provides an pre-tuned HA proxy instance that will load balance incoming traffic to the configured dotCMS nodes.

-For this configuration to work properly, you need to have a valid license pack mounted into the dotCMS image.
-You can do that by replacing this line:
+If you are looking to scale this configuration beyond 1 node, you will need to have a valid license pack mounted into the dotCMS image.
+If you need a trial license, you can request one here:

+ To add this license to your instances, you can upload the license pack into dotCMS in the System > Configuration > Licensing screen to script this at startup, you can replace this line:
 ```#- [serverpath]/license.zip:/data/shared/assets/license.zip```

 with a line like: